gbeckers/Birdwatcher/README.md

 2. Open Anaconda prompt in terminal.

 3. Create new environment for Birdwatcher (name is up to you, in example here 'mybirdwatcher').
-We install Jupyter lab and git at the same time:
+We install some other packages at the same time:

     ```
     conda create -n mybirdwatcher python=3.14 git=2.51 ffmpeg=8.0.1 numpy=2.4.2 matplotlib=3.10.8 pandas=3.0.0 seaborn=0.13.2